Water On Your Bathroom Floor?

 on our site for this specific purpose!
 They can be obtained free with any order placed through our web site.

 After adding the coloring, do NOT flush the tank, but instead wait a little while for the tank water to change color and settle.
-If after a half-hour or so (without flushing the tank) you find the water on your floor to be the same color as the colored water inside your tank, or if you see any colored drips coming from anywhere on your tank, then you'll know you have water escaping from the toilet's tank since that IS the only place you have the colored water.
+If after about 10-15 minutes (without flushing the tank) you find the water on your floor to be the same color as the colored water inside your tank, or if you see any colored drips coming from anywhere on your tank, then you'll know you have water escaping from the toilet's tank since that IS the only place you have the colored water.

 The next thing to do would be to identify where